 Double eyelid surgery (sometimes termed Asian eyelid surgery) is performed to create an upper eyelid crease.

 There are non-surgical options for treating sagging and puffy eyelids depending on the extent of the condition.
 These options are mainly for individuals who are not yet ready or do not have the indications for surgery.
-Injectable fillers may be used to reduce the hollow appearance or dark circles beneath the lower eyelids, while BOTOX and DYSPORT can improve the appearance of the upper eyelids by creating a lift to the eyebrows.
+Injectable fillers may be used to reduce the hollow appearance or dark circles beneath the lower eyelids, while Muscle relaxing injections can improve the appearance of the upper eyelids by creating a lift to the eyebrows.
 However, it should be noted that these treatments are not permanent and do not remove excess skin, but they may improve the look of subtle changes of the eye lids.

 It is important to understand that Eyelid surgery will not change the basic structure of one’s eyes and it is not a reconstructive procedure.
 It won’t correct sagging eyebrows, asymmetry, or crow’s feet wrinkles.
 To achieve one’s aesthetic goals, sometimes, it is necessary to combine the eyelid surgery with a browlift, facelift or non-surgical procedures.
 Your suitability for treatment, whether it being surgical or non-surgical can only be determined following a through consultation and assessment.

 Before & after photos